Nav Social Icons

 Understanding Closed vs. Open Kinetic Chain Exercises for Serratus Anterior

-Open Chain Exercises to Enhance Activation
+Open Chain Exercises for Serratus Anterior

 Open chain exercises for the serratus anterior are a great place to start when first incorporating these movements into your programming.
 They lay the foundation for muscle activation and help you first learn how to engage this important muscle.
 These exercises can sometimes be easier than closed chain exercises as there is less loading on the arm, which is great for people experiencing significant shoulder instability.

-Ceiling PUnch
+Ceiling Punch

 Extend your arms straight up towards the ceiling.
 Keep your elbows straight, but not locked out.